banucakmak/Introduction-to-Python/README.md

 # Introduction-to-Python
-First lesson of the Datascience Bootcamp!
-I am getting to used to basics of pythonn!!
+It is from the lesson of the Datascience Bootcamp!
+I am getting to used to basics of python.
+Here you can also do the same practiced to have some idea before starting an actual project.

 It includes examples from;